The Common Reasons Why Businesses Fail

 Capital plays a crucial role in the success or failure of a business.
 A cash imbalance can very quickly cause the downfall of a company.

 Companies may undercut competitors’ rates to stake their claims in crowded markets.
-However, businesses that keep prices too low for too long frequently collapse because a business cannot sustain itself if its operating costs exceed its new sales revenue.
+However, businesses that keep prices too low for too long frequently collapse.
+That’s because a business cannot sustain itself if its operating costs exceed its new sales revenue.

 As a business grows, one of the most important things it needs is a well-trained and experienced management staff.
 If a business owner lacks adequate business skills and is unwilling to delegate work to a management team, it is common for small businesses to fail.